hydro-sdk/hydro-sdk/README.md

 Hydro provides a projection of Dart and Flutter into Typescript.
 Not everything Flutter provides has been projected yet.
 See https://chgibb.github.io/hydro-sdk/
 Hydro compiles your code into a single `.hc` bytecode file which can be easily packed into an existing Flutter app or loaded over the network.

+## What About Performance?
+While your code is interpreted, ensuring it will work on all platforms that Flutter will, most of the heavy lifting is done in Dart code by Flutter itself.
+You don't need to sacrifice FPS or portability for quick iteration.

 # Features
 ## Hot Reload, Incremental Compilation
 ![Stateful Hot-reload Demo](https://github.com/chgibb/hydro-sdk/blob/master/readme-video.gif)